claycarpenter/eloquent-js-exercises/README.md

-# eloquent-js-exercises
+# Eloquent JavaScript Exercises

-Exercises and practice from the book Eloquent Javascript.
+Exercises and practice from the book Eloquent Javascript by Marijn Haverbeke.

+More details can be found at [eloquentjavascript.net](http://eloquentjavascript.net/).